 While the building certainly looks different, you’ll still find familiar faces inside.
 We hope you are able to visit us soon and see for yourself all of the wonderful upgrades we’ve made for you.

 A digital wall exhibit showcases the neighborhood's creative murals.

 As always, you can borrow books, CDs, and DVDs through our online catalog.
 Use our Pop In / Pick Up holds service to get your requested items once you are notified they’re ready for you at the North-East Branch.

 Our new shelves are also stocked with fresh materials.
 As part of our efforts to provide useful and culturally relevant resources to Historic Northeast-area patrons, around 7,000 new books and other materials in both English and Spanish have been added.

 Our building isn’t the only thing that’s new and shiny.
 During the renovation, we also upgraded our public computers and now offer better and faster machines on which you can catch up on your email correspondence, apply for jobs, pay bills online, do homework, or simply browse the web for fun.
-Make a computer appointment to reserve your space for a safe, socially distant session.
-And you can still use our photocopying, scanning, and fax services for free.

 Want to take the internet home with you?
 Borrow one of the Library’s Internet to Go kits.
 You can check out a Wi-Fi hotspot device the same way you’d check out a book from our catalog.
 Enjoy online access from nearly anywhere – wirelessly connect your laptop computers, smartphones, or tablets.
 It’s free with your library card.